 This letter can be written by:

 - Your therapist (psychologist, social worker, psychotherapist)

-Although Canadian law doesn’t require any official registration of an emotional support dog, there are some businesses that provide these services.
+Canadian law doesn’t require any official registration of an emotional support dog, but there are some businesses that provide these services.
 In addition to providing a letter, you may also receive a formal certificate, a vest and an I.D. card.
 This may help in some cases, such as when employees ask questions and aren’t sure what to ask or look for.

 Best Emotional Support Dogs by Breed

 An emotional support dog can be any breed.
 Whether your dog is big or tiny, a mental health professional can provide you with a letter.
 With that being said, there are some breeds that may be better emotional support dogs than others (depending on their training).

 If you’re a soon-to-be pet parent and are wondering which breed would make the best support dog, there are a few personal things you should consider.

 - Your preference— Do you already have a preference over small or large breeds?

 - Housing— If you live in a small apartment, it might not be enough room for a large dog and you may be better with a small or medium breed.

 - Lifestyle— What activities do you usually do?
 For example, if you want a dog who can be with you while hiking, a large, active dog is going to tire out less quickly.
 On the other hand, if you tend to be less active, a lower energy dog may be a better decision (or maybe you want a dog who will push you to leave the house!).